JSMR-heuristics/JSMR/README.md

 * Neighbourhood 3:
   * lower: 42757
   * upper: 101491

+However, when the battery placement is changed, the upper and lower bounds will change too.
+Specifics can be found in bound.txt

 ##### State Space
 The State Space encompassing every possible combination can be calculated with: